 Replication of the secret in the Secondary Region

-Once the creation and replication is successful, the following messages appear on the top of the screen:
+Once the creation and replication is successful, the following messages will appear on the top of the screen:

-At this point, I have created a secret in the Primary Region (us-east-1) and enabled the replication in a Replica Region (us-west-2).
-I can now use this secret in the Replica Region as well.
+At this point, you have created a secret in the Primary Region (us-east-1) and enabled the replication in a Replica Region (us-west-2).
+You can now use this secret in the Replica Region as well.

-I follow the process to modify the secret to update the host to the CNAME Record of the Database endpoint.
+Now suppose, you have a secret created in the Primary Region us-east-1 that has not been configured for replication.
+You can also configure replication for existing secrets.

-Enable Multi-Region replication for Existing Secrets
+To enable multi-region replication for existing secrets

-Suppose, I have a secret created in my Primary Region us-east-1 that has not been configured for replication.
-To enable replication for that secret, I can simply click on the secret name from the console and clicking “Replicate secret to other regions” on the top of the screen.
+1. Click on the secret name from the Secrets Manager service console and clicking “Replicate secret to other regions” on the top of the screen.

 This will open a pop-up to configure the Replica Region and the KMS key for encrypting the secret in the Replica Region.

-I configure the AWS Region and Encryption Key and click “Complete adding region(s)”.
+2. You can configure the AWS Region and Encryption Key for the Replica region and click “Complete adding region(s)”.

 This will start the Replication process of the secret from the Primary Region to the Replica Region.

 Scrolling down to the “Replicate Secret” section, I see that the replication to us-west-2 region is in progress: